Eschatologue/CM_wiki/docs/gameplay/phb/abilities/charisma.md

 ### Deception

-Determines whether you can convincingly hide the truth, either verbally or through your :rsc-action: **Actions**.
+Determines whether you can convincingly hide the truth, either verbally or through your :rsc-a: **Actions**.

 This deception can encompass everything from misleading others through ambiguity to telling outright lies.
 Typical situations include trying to fast-talk a guard, con a merchant, earn money through gambling, pass yourself off in a disguise, dull someone's suspicions with false assurances, or maintain a straight face while telling a blatant lie.